A Chattanooga Weekend – 3 Days in the Scenic City!

 The National Medal of Honor Center

 The Charles H. Coolidge National Medal of Honor Heritage Center is just next door to the Aquarium.
 It is an excellent introduction into our nation’s highest honor.
-The first Medals ever issued went to soldiers involved in an event that has become known as The Great Locomotive Chase, which began in Chattanooga.
+It is an essential stop on your weekend in Chattanooga because the first Medals ever issued went to soldiers involved in an event that has become known as The Great Locomotive Chase, which began in Chattanooga.

 The interactive exhibits then take us from Chattanooga’s Second Presbyterian Church, the makeshift civil war hospital of Dr. Mary Walker, the only woman to ever receive the Medal, all the way to the bunkers of Vietnam.
 The Heritage Center encourages a deep exploration of the characteristics the Medal of Honor are meant to exemplify: patriotism, sacrifice, courage, citizenship, integrity and commitment.

-After all that learning, take the short walk to the riverfront, for lunch at the 3rd Deck Burger Bar.
+After all that learning, take the short walk to the riverfront, for lunch at the Overboard Bar & Grille.
 They specialize in build your own burgers, but the concept carries over.
 So, if burgers aren’t your thing, you can also build your own chicken sandwich, black bean veggie burgers, and even salads.

 The Southern Belle